Chyna: Early career (1995–1997)

 Laurer trained at Wladek "Killer" Kowalski's professional wrestling school in Malden, Massachusetts.
 Her first match was in 1995 against a male wrestler dressed as a woman.
 While attending the school, she also worked for various independent promotions as Joanie Lee.
 Some of her earliest matches were set up by The Fabulous Moolah.

-Laurer met World Wrestling Federation (WWF) performers Paul "Triple H" Levesque and Shawn Michaels after a professional wrestling show in 1996.
+Laurer met World Wrestling Federation (WWF) performers Paul "Triple H" Levesque (then known as Hunter Hearst Helmsley) and Shawn Michaels after a professional wrestling show in 1996.
 After watching tapes of her matches, they decided to bring her into the WWF as a bodyguard.
 Vince McMahon, owner of the WWF, initially did not want her to join the company because he did not believe the audience would find a woman beating up men believable.
 While waiting for the WWF's decision, Laurer was approached by World Championship Wrestling (WCW), who wanted her to be the sole female member of the New World Order.
 She initially accepted the offer, but later turned it down when Shane McMahon, Vince McMahon's son, informed her that she was about to be hired by the WWF.
 However, Kowalski said that he got Laurer hired by the WWF after introducing her to Shane McMahon and telling him of WCW's interest in her.